vishnumuthyalu/AgeEmotionDetection/README.md

 ## Requirements

 ### **Programming Language and Version**
-- **Python 3.8+**
-  Ensure Python 3.8 or newer is installed to support the libraries and frameworks used in this project.
+- **Python 3.8+** Ensure Python 3.8 or newer is installed to support the libraries and frameworks used in this project.
-- **IDE**
-  Some files are written as Jupyter Notebook (.ipynb) and Python files (.py) It is advised to have an IDE (VS Code or Anaconda Navigator) tohandle both file type python execution.
+- **IDE** Some files are written as Jupyter Notebook (.ipynb) and Python files (.py).
+It is advised to have an IDE (VS Code or Anaconda Navigator) to handle both file type python execution.

 ### **Libraries**
 The following Python libraries are required for this project: